nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 {% include important.html content="The resources referenced in this section are the FHIR base resources which will be constrained by the profiles used by eDischarge, the profiles should be referred to for the actually allowable structure and content." %}

 ## Overview ##
-This section details the design approach using FHIR resources to support the AoMRC heading model for allergies.
+This section details the design approach using FHIR resources to support the PRSB heading model for allergies.
 It is important to distinguish between two kinds of allergic reaction / adverse reaction entry in the medical record:
 ## Allergic Response or Adverse Reaction Event and Propensity ##
 <ol>
 <li>Recording an Allergic Response or Adverse Reaction to an item of medication or a substance</li>
 <li>Recording a clinician’s opinion about future risk of (or propensity to) an Allergy or other Adverse Reaction if the patient is exposed to a substance.</li></ol>

-The eDischarge only records the first type of Allergic Response or Adverse Reaction i.e. the allergic event not the propensity.
-However, there is an extension which has been added to allow recording of the probability of recurrence of the reaction (allergic, adverse, intolerant) occurring.
+Transfer of Care only records the first type of Allergic Response or Adverse Reaction i.e. the allergic event not the propensity.

 ## Resources Used for Profile Design ##
 The FHIR resources are profiled to create the allergy list as below:

-- **[ITK-Allergies-List-1](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-Allergies-List-1)** - An NHS Digital profile for recording a snapshot of the list of Allergies for the patient.
+- **[CareConnect-ITK-Allergies-List-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Allergies-List-1)** - An NHS Digital profile for recording a snapshot of the list of Allergies for the patient.
-- **[CareConnect-AllergyIntolerance-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-AllergyIntolerance-1)** - A careConnect Profile for Allergies and adverse reactions.
-The AllergyIntolerance Resource records Risk of harmful or undesirable, physiological response which is unique to an individual and associated with exposure to a substance.
+- **[CareConnect-ITK-AllergyIntolerance-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-AllergyIntolerance-1)** - A CareConnect derived Profile for Allergies and adverse reactions.
+The AllergyIntolerance Resource records risk of harmful or undesirable, physiological response which is unique to an individual and associated with exposure to a substance.
-- **[ITK-Allergy-Flag-1](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-Allergy-Flag-1)** - An NHS Digital profile used to record prospective warnings of potential issues related to the patient's allergies.

 ## List ##
 This resource acts as a container for the allergies.
 The following is an example of the main elements used: